Financial-Times/g-deploy/README.md

     --project-name
-    --sha - unique reference for this commit --branch-name - name of the branch you are deploying --local-dir - what to upload; defaults to ./dist --path - ignore path logic and use a specified path instead. *_DANGER ZONE_ BE CAREFUL* --preview - upload files to preview folder --assets-prefix - base for asset URLs; affects the rev-manifest and all HTML/CSS files
+    --sha - unique reference for this commit --branch-name - name of the branch you are deploying --local-dir - what to upload; defaults to ./dist/client --path - ignore path logic and use a specified path instead. *_DANGER ZONE_ BE CAREFUL* --preview - upload files to preview folder --cache-assets - if files in the @/assets/ dir are immutable (e.g. with a hash in the filename), cache them forever

   Other
     --help - show this help and exit